Markov risk mappings and risk-sensitive optimal prediction: Introduction

 The paper is structured as follows.
-Section \ref{sec:Markov-Dynamic-Conditional-Risk-Mappings} provides the probabilistic framework including regular conditional risk mappings and Markov update rules, together with versions of the Markov property and equivalences between them, and a representation in terms of acceptance sets.
-Section \ref{sec:examples} provides examples and Section \ref{sec:dual} addresses the dual representation, while applications to optimisation problems are given in Section \ref{sec:Risk-Averse-Optimal-Stopping}.
-The applications we highlight are: risk-sensitive optimal stopping problems with intermediate costs, optimal stopping with exercise lag, optimal prediction, and optimal stopping for partially observable Markov processes.
+Section \ref{sec:Markov-Dynamic-Conditional-Risk-Mappings} provides the probabilistic framework, together with equivalences between versions of the Markov property, and a representation in terms of acceptance sets.
+Section \ref{sec:examples} gives examples and Section \ref{sec:dual} addresses the dual representation, while applications to optimisation problems are given in Section \ref{sec:Risk-Averse-Optimal-Stopping}.